Colorful Art Journaling: An Escape to a Happy, Magical Place

 How do I feel?

-Do I feel free to express myself with the written word?
+Do I feel free to express myself?

 Do I feel free to express myself through art?